 where $F(\mathbf{\hat{x}})=\nabla_{\theta}\mathcal{L}(f_\theta(\mathbf{\hat{x}}), \mathbf{\hat{y}})$ calculates the gradients of $f_\theta$ provided with $\mathbf{\hat{x}}$.

-The key challenge of (\ref{eq:simplified_formulation}) is that gradients only provide limited information of private data and there can even exist a pair of different data having the same gradients \cite{zhu2020r}.
-To mitigate this issue, subsequent works incorporate various regularization terms (e.g., total variation loss \cite{geiping2020inverting}, group consistency loss \cite{yin2021see}) as prior knowledge.
-Therefore, the overall optimization becomes:
+The key challenge of (\ref{eq:simplified_formulation}) is that gradients only provide limited information of private data and there even exists a pair of different data having the same gradients \cite{zhu2020r}.
+To mitigate this issue, subsequent works incorporate various regularizations (e.g., total variation loss \cite{geiping2020inverting}, group consistency loss \cite{yin2021see}) as prior knowledge.
+Thus, the overall optimization becomes:

-where $\mathcal{R}_{prior}(\cdot)$ is the introduced regularization that can establish some image priors for the attacks, and $\lambda$ is the weight factor.
+where $\mathcal{R}_{prior}(\cdot)$ is the introduced regularization that can establish some priors for the attacks, and $\lambda$ is the weight factor.

 \textbf{GAN-based Gradient Inversion.} Nevertheless, the optimization of (\ref{eq:simplified_formulation_regularization}) is still limited in the pixel space.
-Given a well pre-pretrained GAN, an instinctive idea is to swift the optimization from the pixel space to the GAN latent space:
+Given a well pre-trained GAN, an instinctive idea is to switch the optimization from the pixel space to the GAN latent space:

 where $G_{\omega}$ and $\mathbf{z} \in \mathbb{R}^{B \times l}$ are respectively the generator and the latent vector of the pre-trained GAN.
 By reducing the optimization space from $\mathbb{R}^{B \times H \times W \times C}$ to $\mathbb{R}^{B \times l}$, (\ref{eq:gan_formulation_regularization}) overcomes the uncertainty of directly optimizing the extensive pixels and exploits the abundant prior knowledge encoded in the pre-trained GAN.
-Based on this, recently emerged GAN-based attacks \cite{li2022auditing, jeon2021gradient} explore various search strategies within the pre-trained GAN to utilize its expression ability.
+Based on this, recently emerged GAN-based attacks \cite{li2022auditing, jeon2021gradient, fang2023gifd} explore various search strategies within the pre-trained GAN to utilize its expression ability.